ermakov95/ermakov95/README.md

 - 💪 I like coding
 - 🌱 Always learning new things
 - 🔭 Ready for discussions and making new projects
-- 👨‍💻 Skills: JavaScript, HTML, CSS and also:
+- 👨‍💻 Skills: JavaScript, HTML, CSS and including:
-- cross-browser layout;
-- adaptive layout;
+- Cross-browser compatibility, adaptive and rubber layout, BEM methodology.
-- ability to write bem code.
 - 👨‍💻Experience with SCSS, Pug, WebPack, Gulp, Git.